andrehacker/minimalnote/README.md

 Ultra-simple tag-based keyboard-optimized Note application.

 I am a heavy user of Evernote, which starts getting slower and slower.
 So the main goal is to keep it as simple as possible to create and search notes.

-This was however developed for learning purposes (C++11, MVC/MVP, Qt, cross platform dev).
+Ultranote was developed for the purpose of learning only (C++11, MVC/MVP, Qt, cross platform dev).
 The plan is to extend it from time to time.

 Features
 ---------